R-Bet/Novel-Downloader/README.md

 "Chapter name" is the pattern for the TXT names.
 For example, chapter name set as "Chapter [i]" would name chapter number 3 "Chapter 3".

+Setup included in "Setup" folder.

 I do not condone pirating, and this application is made as proof of concept.
-However, a setup folder is provided.